Search results for interviewing attorneys

 • This Is Your Story: In Written and/or Video Format

-3rd) Time must be allowed for the development of your Personal Narrative, with assistance
+3rd) Time must be allowed for the development of your Personal Narrative.

 4th) The PSR is Now Complete and should Include all the Above, including your Personal Narrative – which Judges want to see.

-1. If the Judge is aggregable, due to your allocution, and Departs below the guidelines
+1. If the Judge is aggregable, due to your allocution, they may Depart below the guidelines

 SELF-ADVOCACY Allocution – Your Personal Narrative